For gz compressed images. gunzip <IMAGE-NAME>.img.gz # For xz compressed images. unxz <IMAGE-NAME>.img.xz # For zip compressed images. unzip <IMAGE-NAME>.img.zip

 In this initial provisioning you will flash and overwrite everything on the given device storage.

 There are several methods to flash storage, and the simplest case is if your device uses a SD card.
-Currently, this is the approach we assume you take here, but the same disk image file can be used to flash any block device.
-See Flash memory types for a clarification of what is meant by block device in this context.
+We will make this assumption here, but you can use the same disk image for flashing any block device.
+See Flash memory types for the definition of block device used here.

 Be careful!
 If you point to the wrong